Contest of Champions

 - The Reveal: Death kept her identity secret until the last issue, though fans of the Adam Warlock series might have recognized her earlier.

 - Sci-Fi Writers Have No Sense of Scale: The unknown rival tried to entice her team by offering to extend the existence of Earth's sun by a million years if they won.
-Unfortunately the sun has still about a billion years left so a million would be an insignificant addition.
+Unfortunately for her, the sun has still about a billion years left so a million would be an insignificant addition.
 Not to mention that humanity might not even exist by the time it winks out.

-- Series Continuity Error: The plot only got resolved because the writer forgot who was on whose team: it would have resulted in a draw otherwise.
+- Series Continuity Error: The plot got resolved only because the writer forgot who was on whose team: It would have resulted in a draw otherwise.

 - Thanatos Gambit: It was later revealed (perhaps retconned) in an issue of The Avengers that the Grandmaster knew what the price for reviving his brother was all along; in fact, that was his true plan: to die so he could be allowed into Death's realm—to take it over!
 Then it's inverted.
 After the Grandmaster was defeated by the Avengers, Death exiled him from her realm forever, thus giving him what he really wanted from the start: true immortality.